AlexanderRichey/AlexanderRichey.github.io/articles/2023-01-01-why-i-could-be-wrong.md

 To clarify the upshot of my argument a bit further, it may be helpful to run through a concrete case.
 Let’s say, for example, that I’m certain that I’m in Seattle right now.
 By (2), it follows that it could not be false that I am in Seattle.
 But, since my belief that I’m in Seattle is about the domain of the external world, which is a realist domain, on my view, it also follows that I might not be in Seattle.
 I might in fact be in New York and am only dreaming or suffering from some momentary confusion that I’m in Seattle.
 So, there’s a coherent, if low probability, possibility that I’m in New York and not Seattle.
 So, by my own lights, it could not be the case that I’m certain that I’m in Seattle, since, clearly, it could be the case that I’m not in Seattle.

 In ordinary life, few would be troubled by such a low probability possibility.
-For most intents and purposes, one need not concern oneself with such oblique possibilities in expressing certainty.
+For most intents and purposes, one need not concern oneself with such oblique possibilities in expressing certainty about some or other proposition.
 However, the fact that the probability that I'm wrong is low in this example is not relevant.
 What's relevant is that, in principle, I cannot rule out these recalcitrant possibilities to attain infallible certainty.
 Being a realist about the external world — or, for that matter, any other domain — necessarily imposes limits on what I can know about it.

 To put the point in more philosophical terms, it will be helpful to distinguish the following two classes of question, based on the distinction drawn above.